 The one aspect that is easily overlooked in how to write a college essay is the prompt.
 Sometimes, we read the prompt, we understand the prompt, but then somewhere along the essay writing process, we forget about the prompt.
 This is why at EFC, our college counselors re-read the prompt at the beginning of each edit of an essay.
 When you are writing essays for college, it can be a very emotional or boring process.
 Regardless of which, it is easy to lose sight of the point.
 When you are thinking about how to write a college essay, don’t forget to constantly remind yourself of what the prompt is.

 How to Write a College Essay: Your Voice

 The last and most important step in how to write a college essay is to use your true voice.
 A lot of the time, students feel like their story is boring and end up making up a story.
 College admissions officers can tell.
 College counselors can tell.
 It is so important to portray your story, your growth, and your insights.
 Doing so will truly make writing a college essay easier, but it will also boost your chances of getting into your best fit college.
 I always tell every single one of my students in our college counseling program that writing a college essay may be a growth journey in itself.
 Somewhere along the way, we all have to write something that will affect the rest of our lives.
 And, it is okay to not be ready in the beginning.
-Because when you embark on the journey of how to write a college essay, it might be one filled with self-discovery.
+Because when you embark on the journey, it might be one filled with self-discovery.